-A table-top exercise, including Senior Administration and Emergency Management and Mission Continuity, was held on September 29, 2016, from 8:00 a.m. until 2:00 p.m., to stimulate discussion of various emergency management procedures in response and recovery to an active shooter incident.
+A table-top exercise, including Senior Administration and Emergency Management and Mission Continuity, was held on October 10, 2017, from 8:00 a.m. until 2:00 p.m., to stimulate discussion of various scenarios regarding preparation for controversial speakers and reviewing general practices related to the activation/notification of UCOP in response to international incidents involving members of our community.
 The exercise brought key personnel together in an informal setting to discuss simulated situations, utilizing a collegial and collaborative learning approach to respond and recover from an emergency.
-One objective of the exercise was to enhance the participants' understanding of the emergency protocols associated with activating the Emergency Operation Center in response and recovery to a campus emergency that may affect operations, students, faculty staff, and parents at UC Davis.
+One objective of the exercise was to enhance the participants' understanding of the emergency protocols associated with activating the Emergency Operation Center and/or coordination with UCOP in response and recovery to a campus emergency that may affect operations, students, faculty staff, and parents at UC Davis.